Fred Curtis (baseball)

-Frederick Marion Curtis (October 30, 1880 - April 5, 1939) was a Major League Baseball first baseman.
+Frederick Marion Curtis (October 30, 1880 - April 5, 1939) was an American Major League Baseball first baseman.
 Curtis played for the New York Highlanders in the season.
 In two career games, he had two hits, in 9 at-bats, a .222 batting average.
 He batted and threw right-handed.

 Curtis was born in Beaver Lake, Michigan and died in Minneapolis, Minnesota.